littlezaide/haggadah/haggadah.md

 8. ‏צָפוּן‎

-Partake of the Aphikomon.
+Aphikoman.

 At the conclusion of the meal, the children are given an opportunity to find the Aphikomon.
 The reader redeems it and distributes pieces of it to all present.

-After partaking of the Aphikomon, it is customary to eat nothing else.
+After partaking of the Aphikoman, it is customary to eat nothing else.

 # After the Meal #